-A practical course which requires a sound knowledge of Radar Systems and Signal Processing, and teaches you how to used that knowledge to synthesise the design of a system to a requirement.
+A practical course which requires a sound knowledge of Radar Systems and Signal Processing, and teaches you how to use that knowledge to synthesise the design of a system to a requirement, but, also to be able to model alternative designs, and assess the suitability of such designs.
 This skill is essential when involved with the design of a sensor, or evaluating the usefulness of a sensor for specific applications.
-The approach taken is in two parts: firstly, we analyse an existing system, to predict and compare performance against advertised radar parameters, followed by the design of improvements to the system, based on practicals and project work by the student.
+The approach taken is in two parts: firstly, we analyse an existing system, to predict and compare performance against advertised radar performance.
+This is followed followed by the design of improvements to the system, based on practicals and project work by the student.
 The system considered is just one example of the broad field of radar, i.e. Air Traffic Control radar, but the systems thinking is widely applicable.